wangl-cc/juliacomplete-nvim-client/README.md

 ### 2. Eval code

-There are two functions: `JLRunLine` and `JLRunBlock` being used to eval code in current line and current block.
+Like [Juno](http://junolab.org/) this plug-in can send code to term split (open default, if you exit, completion and eval code would be disable then you should `call Reconnect()`) and eval it then display its result (not inline but by echo).
+There are two functions: `JLRunLine` and `JLRunBlock` to eval code in current line and current block.
 Map your own shortcut to use this feature.

 ### 3. Docstring generation